Welcome to the digital portfolio of Ted Balmer.

 I’ve written and illustrated a Christmas themed children’s book that’s available on a number of digital reading platforms.
 I am currently in the process of writing another children’s book as well as a graphic novel.

-Also, I designed and created hundreds of illustrations for two award winning college level engineering textbooks, as well as their followup editions.
+Also, I designed and created hundreds of illustrations for two award winning college level engineering textbooks, as well as their followup editions, of which have sold over 60,000 copies.

 World class web design and programming.